tonethar/IGME-430-Spring-2021/projects/project-1.md

     - all HTML & CSS pages must pass validation (warnings are OK)
     - all other media (images etc) must be *optimized* - meaning they have been re-sized to appropriate dimensions, and saved via

-6) Must be deployed to Heroku.
+8) Must be deployed to Heroku.
 The "Wait for CI to pass before deploy" checkbox must be checked in the dashboard

+9) Borrowed code fragments MUST be cited in the code comments AND in the documentation - failing to do so constitutes plagiarism

+10) BTW - [stackoverflow.com](https://stackoverflow.com/) is a fantastic resource that many of us use on a weekly or even daily basis.
+Please consider creating an account so that you can upvote answers, and maybe even comment or answer questions yourself.
+This also might also help you to remember to cite any sources that you used

 <hr>